marujpree/ai201-project1-unofficial-guide-starter/README.md

-# The Unofficial Guide -- Project 1

-> **How to use this template:**
-> Complete each section *after* you've built and tested the corresponding part of your system.
-> Do not write placeholder text -- if a section isn't done yet, leave it blank and come back.
-> Every section below is required for submission.
-One-liners will not receive full credit.

----

 ## Domain
 <!-- What topic or category of knowledge does your system cover?
      Why is this knowledge valuable, and why is it hard to find through official channels?
      Example: "Student reviews of CS professors at [university] -- useful because official